OpenStack-Policy-Agent/OSPA/DEVELOPMENT.md

 ### Prerequisites

 - Go installed (matches `go.mod`)
-- Access to an OpenStack cloud and a valid `clouds.yaml`
+- Access to an OpenStack cloud and a valid `clouds.yaml`, save it to export OS_CLIENT_CONFIG_FILE=path/to/clouds.yaml
 - `OS_CLOUD` set to a cloud name present in `clouds.yaml`

 ### Running the agent locally